-In Power Jeffrey Pfeffer explains why learning power dynamics is crucial and teaches readers how to acquire power with tips and career strategies on topics such as networking, self-development, reputation management, how to act and speak with power, and coping with opposition and setbacks.
+In Power Jeffrey Pfeffer explains why learning power dynamics is crucial to life success and teaches readers how to acquire power with tips and career strategies on topics such as networking, self-development, reputation management, how to act and speak with power, and coping with opposition and setbacks.

 - Exec Summary